vinceskahan/v5wiki/Raspberry-Pi.md

 Second, the RPi does not have an onboard battery-powered clock.
 Instead, by default, the software is configured with a "fake clock" (Debian package `fake-hwclock`).
 The "fake clock" regularly records the time on the hard disk.
 This time is then used to set the clock during the reboot after a power failure.
 Unfortunately, this time could be hours behind the real time, depending on how long the power was out.

-Meanwhile, if you are running weewx as a daemon, weewx will also start up and try to run with this seriously out-of-date time.
+Meanwhile, if you are running WeeWX as a daemon, WeeWX will also start up and try to run with this seriously out-of-date time.
 When it then stores something in the database, it will either be stored under a too-old timestamp, or there may already be a record for that timestamp (duplicate primary key), left over from before the power outage.

-Eventually NTP starts up, finds an authoritative time source, then sets the time correctly, but this could take several minutes and, by then, the damage is done.
+Eventually NTP starts up, finds an authoritative time source, then sets the time correctly, but this could take several minutes and, by then, the damage has been done.

 There are a number of solutions.
 Here are two.